-Research into GDC-DC campus grid job scheduling, meanwhile, involved designing new job scheduling algorithms to minimize this energy gap(2) (3).
+Research into GDC-DC campus grid job scheduling, meanwhile, involved designing new job scheduling algorithms to minimize this energy gap^{(2), (3)}.
 When there is an excess supply of chilled water, such as at night, the job scheduling algorithm changes the execution timing of some batch jobs to shift the data center's demand for chilled water from day to night.
 Because the data center workload includes batch jobs with one- or two-day completion requirements, it has the flexibility to make these schedule changes.

 Research into the GDC-DC energy sensing system looked at the system design of data aggregation from the GDC plant as well as from the datacenter into an energy management computer.
-The energy gap calculation uses GDC plant operational data (such as chilled water flow rate and temperature) to estimate energy supply, and uses datacenter energy consumption and environmental data (such as electricity consumption and temperatures inside
+The energy gap calculation uses GDC plant operational data (such as chilled water flow rate and temperature) to estimate energy supply, and uses datacenter energy consumption and environmental data (such as electricity consumption and temperatures inside and outside the datacenter) to estimate energy demand.
+Data from the GDC plant and datacenter are gathered from supervisory control and data acquisition (SCADA) systems, and also from wireless sensors.
+The diversity of communication protocols used in

-Table 1 | COP Comparison of SAC and EC.
+TABLE 1.
+COP Comparison of SAC and EC.